 After fermentation, the ethanol is recovered by distillation.
 The leftover, also known as stillage, is usually converted into animal feed with high protein content and is called DDGS (Dried Distillers Grain with Solubles).
 DDGS is a dried combination of stillage centrifuge downflow (suspended solids) and centrifuge overflow (called thin stillage) concentrated by evaporation.

-With Pall’s Membralox® Crossflow Technology, thin stillage liquid is fractionated into exceptionally clear permeate (almost free from suspended solids, large proteins, and oil) and retentate streams (high solids and oil).
+With Pall’s Membralox® crossflow technology, thin stillage liquid is fractionated into exceptionally clear permeate (almost free from suspended solids, large proteins and oil) and retentate streams (high solids and oil).
 The crystal clear permeate is fully recycled as make-up water to the beginning of the process.
-This has a positive impact on fermentation yield and is one of the determinants of success in this application.
+This fractionation of thin stillage has a positive impact on fermentation yield and is one of the determinants of success in this application.

 Finally, the more proteins and other nutrients that are retained in the retentate stream, the greater the final yield and nutritional value of the syrup that’s added back to the animal feed end product.